P-TEFb/RNAfastqtoBigWig/README.md

 UMI length: <int> provide the length of UMI sequence such as 8 or 4. min insert: <int> provide the minimum length of an insert. max insert: <int> provide the maximum length of an insert.
 threads: <int> provide the number of threads.
-For example, if there 80 threads available and 10 samples to process then you may assign atmost 8 threads for each sample. bowtie index: provide the path to the combined index of only the genomes used in the sequencing.
+For example, if there are 80 threads available and 10 samples to process then you may assign atmost 8 threads for each sample. bowtie index: provide the path to the combined index of only the genomes used in the sequencing.
 If you are trying to build a new index use bowtie-build. chr size file: provide the path to the combined chromsome size fasta file of only the genomes used in the sequencing.
                If you are trying to generate a chromsome size file use samtools faidx combined.genome.fa